jaydeeparikh/SterlingOMSTester/README.md

 ```
 -	By default the server runs on port 9876 (when -port= parameter is not specified while launching server).
 - Log is displayed on the screen when -nodebug option is not used while launching the server.
   -timeout= parameter specifies number of milliseconds the user session will stay valid in Sterling OMS.
-(1800000 millis = 30 min)
+If not specified, the default session timeout is 5 minutes (300000 millis).
   -nodebug is an optional parameter, without this flag the API/Service runs in verbose log mode.
 Log output is displayed on the screen in server mode.

 -	Stopping Server-